rcky844/knowledge-handbook/Chemistry/Organic Chemistry/Important organic compounds/Detergents.md

    Water has a high surface tension due to its extensive intermolecular hydrogen bonds, causing the water molecules to always hold into a drop.
 This slows the wetting of fabric surfaces and inhibits the cleansing process.

-2. **Inability to dissolve and remove grease** (water + oil) When grease would b￼￼Types and formation ind to dirt particles on a surface, water cannot remove the grease and dirt.
+2. **Inability to dissolve and remove grease** (water + oil) When grease would bind to dirt particles on a surface, water cannot remove the grease and dirt.
 This is because grease is insoluble in water.

 To enhance the cleansing ability of water, detergent acts as two agents:
 - Wetting agent (water only)